basedanarki/basedanarki/README.md

 ###  🪄 Fun Fact: I grinded to *Rank #1 World in Magic: The Gathering Arena* from Unranked in 8 weeks!

 Just like in every situation where someone gets astronomically lucky, this was based on timing.
-I'm not giving time to discover which game format and deck, if any, have great timing anytime soon —look at how fast AI, everything, is popping off!
+I will not be defending this or any belt you'd know of soon —look at how fast AI, everything, is popping off! _FOOM, GO, FOOM, GET IT!
+HYPERPARAMETERS GRIP 'EM AND RIP 'EM!_ But not in MTG.

-### 😄 Pronouns: Dude, M'lord
+### 😄 Pronouns: Dude, DUDE, King, Kingaling (all rhyming King derivatives so far so good)

 ### 💞️ Looking to Collaborate